 Most often, parsnips are cut into thick slices and boiled.
 Often they are added to soups and stews and then removed, leaving behind their unique taste and starch used to thicken the dish.

-Heat oil about an inch deep in a heavy pan, slice the parsnips as thin as you can and fry into chips or crisps.
+For Frying, heat oil about an inch deep in a heavy pan, slice the parsnips as thin as you can, and fry them into chips or crisps.
 If you’ve ever had Terra Chips you’ve eaten a version of these.

 We all need to eat more of them.
 Finding new ways to cook them will keep them interesting and something to look forward to when dinner comes around.